 Those are the precious rights contained in the very First Amendment to the Constitution and we see them violated every single day.
 We see governments who retaliate against people for exercising those rights.
 That is the type of litigation that we pursue to help people get a remedy for these violations of their rights.

 What Are Some Examples of Cases Where the Government Has Violated People’s Rights?

 We represented a police chief who had spoken to a government agency about the mayor of his community insisting that he fire all of the white police officers.
-That’s illegal race discrimination and the chief didn’t feel that there was anything his officers had done wrong which would merit their being fired.
+That’s illegal race discrimination and the chief didn’t feel his officers had done anything wrong that would merit their being fired.
 He stood up to the mayor and the mayor began retaliating against him, especially after he reported it to the Equal Employment Opportunity Commission.
 Here, you have an instance of both a First Amendment retaliation for reporting the misconduct but also retaliation for opposing race discrimination.